Cryptonomica/cryptonomica.github.io/app/ethidtokens/EthID.tokens.description.md

 User data are stored in smart contract: https://etherscan.io/address/0x846942953c3b2A898F10DF1e32763A823bf6b27f#readContract

 This smart contract has simple and developer friendly interface, and can be used (for free) as an extension for other smart contracts.

+### Use cases.
+Cryptonomica Ethereum address verification implemented on [SONM](https://sonm.com), see: [How to pass KYC with Cryptonomica](https://docs.sonm.com/how-to/how-to-pass-kyc-by-cryptonomica)

 ## Token definition.
 EthID token is a cryptocurrency backed in ether in smart contract on the Ethereum blockchain,  representing a share in the revenue from Ethereum address verification system developed by Cryptonomica.